 Medical Physics Residency Accreditation

-Our residency program is currently pursuing accreditation by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
+Our residency program is currently accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
 There are three training pathways in the program: two-year diagnostic medical physics, two-year nuclear medicine physics, and three-year combined (diagnostic and nuclear).
 All positions in this program are full time training positions.

 |Year||# of Applicants||# of Accepted||# of Graduated||# of Certified||# of Clinical Position||# of Academic Position||# of Industry Position|

 * 1 graduate in the ABR certification process; 1 retired prior to completing certification

 ** 1 graduate in the ABR certification process